Decalf: A Directed, Effectful Cost-Aware Logical Framework

-\begin{example}[List map] In a similar direction, consider the implementation of the map function on lists in \cref{code:map}.
-If nothing is known about the input $f$, then \textit{map} is the only reasonable bound for itself.
-However, if some properties about $f$ are known, we can provide a more concise bound. \begin{enumerate} \item Suppose for all $x$, it is the case that $\leCmp{f~x;\ret{\triv}}{\mstep{c}{\ret{\triv}}}$, for some fixed cost $c$.
-Then for all lists $l$,
+\begin{example}[List map] Consider the list map function in \cref{code:map}.
+If nothing is known about the input $f$, then \textit{map} is the only reasonable bound for itself---to be sure, if $f$ made use of order-dependent effects, such as printing, the exact implementation of $\textit{map}$ cannot be simplified.
+However, if some properties about $f$ are known, it is possible to prove a more concise bound. \begin{enumerate} \item Suppose $f$ is known to be constant-cost, meaning that there exists a pure $\underline{f} : X \to Y$ and $c : \costty$ such that for all $x : X$,

-In other words, if each application of $f$ incurs at most $c$ cost and returns, we can show that $\textit{map}~f~l$ incurs at most $c\len{l}$ cost and always returns, the standard bound on \textit{map} for total functions. \item Suppose for all $x$, it is the case that $\leCmp{f~x;\ret{\triv}}{\textit{binomial}~n}$, for some fixed $n$.
-Then, for all lists $l$,